swiftlang/swift-evolution/proposals/0344-distributed-actor-runtime.md

             Err: Error,
             Res: Self.SerializationRequirement

-  /// Invoked by the Swift runtime when making a remote call to a 'Void' returning function.
+  /// Invoked by the Swift runtime when making a remote call to a `Void` returning function.
   ///
   /// ( ...
-Same as remoteCall ... )
+Same as `remoteCall` ... )
   //
   // Ad-hoc protocol requirement func remoteCallVoid<Act, Err>(